kacheryhub/kachery-doc/doc/network.md

 The kachery network is organized into nodes and channels, and each node may belong to one or more channels configured with particular roles.

 * A **[node](./node.md)** is usually a running instance of the [kachery daemon](https://github.com/kacheryhub/kachery-daemon) software: think of it as a computer whose user would like to send or receive files.
-But a web app or other cloud-deployed entity can also serve as a kachery node.
+A web app or other cloud-deployed entity can also serve as a kachery node.
 Each node has a unique node ID (the public part of a public/private key pair), an owner ID, and a channel membership configuration.
 Communication and data transfer on the network takes place between nodes via channels.

 * A **[channel](./channel.md)** defines a community of nodes that exchange files: the channel has